LinArcX/Gnulium/README.md

 ## Preview
 !["gnulium"](http://uupload.ir/files/mzr7_screenshot_from_2017-12-30_15-54-10.png "gnulium")

+### Introduction

+'Arc Menu is a Gnome shell extension designed to replace the standard menu found in Gnome 3 this application menu extension has  some added benefits over the standard menu found in Gnome 3, these include the long awaited search functionality as well as quick access to files on your system and also the current logged in user along with quick access to the software centre and system settings and other features which can be accessed from the settings menu.

 ## Features
 1. You Can Search TvShows According to Their Name.
 2. Show TvShow Name, Genres, Rating, Status, Premiered, Next Episode and so many Cool Features.